COVID-19 HR/Benefits Information

 UNY Conference Benefits Office contacts:

-The Conference Board of Pension and Health Benefits (CBOPHB) has approved an extension of the delayed enforcement of the direct bill arrearage policy through December 31, 2020.
-If a church is still able to pay their direct bills, they should.
-If a church experiences financial hardship as a result of reduced giving during this time, the church is asked to notify their District Superintendent as well as the Benefits office (Susan Latessa or Julie Valeski) of their situation.
-The Upper New York Conference will work on it on a case-by-case basis.
+In 2020, the Conference Board of Pension and Health Benefits (CBOPHB) had approved delayed enforcement of the direct bill arrearage policy through Dec.
+31, 2020.
+Understanding the continued struggle faced by many congregations, the Board has approved to extend that delay through Dec.
+31, 2021.
+If your church is still able to pay their direct bills, they should.
+If a church is experiencing financial hardship as a result of reduced giving during this time, the church is asked to notify their District Superintendent as well as the Benefits office (Susan Latessa) to discuss their situation.
+The Upper New York Conference will work with churches on a case-by-case basis.

 The following are ways in which the federal government, Guardian Life, and state government can help those affected by the COVID-19-related enforcements pertaining to work.